 To extract rental property expenses to Schedule E, start with one worksheet per property.
 Each row should identify the source file, page, date, vendor or payee, amount, property address, candidate Schedule E line, and review notes.
 Once the documents are in that structure, you can total the rows by Schedule E category and give your CPA or tax software a clean summary without losing the source trail behind each number.

-That structure matters because rental tax preparation rarely starts from tidy accounting data.
-A landlord may have a folder with contractor invoices, hardware-store receipts, utility bills, county property tax bills, Form 1098 mortgage interest statements, insurance documents, HOA statements, and monthly owner statements from a property manager.
-Some files are PDFs, some are phone photos, and some contain several properties in one statement.
+Rental tax preparation rarely starts from tidy accounting data.
+Landlords may have contractor invoices, hardware-store receipts, utility bills, tax bills, Form 1098s, insurance documents, HOA statements, and owner statements spread across PDFs, photos, and multi-property files.

 The job is not just to type totals into a spreadsheet.
 It is to turn source documents into reviewable rows.
 A contractor invoice might become a repairs candidate, an improvement review item, and a 1099 follow-up item.
 A Form 1098 might support mortgage interest, but only after you confirm it belongs to the rental property and the right loan.
 A county tax bill usually feeds real estate taxes, while a utility bill might need property, tenant, or personal-use allocation before it becomes a Schedule E line.